AFCPE Accredited Financial Counselor

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 The cost to neuter a cat depends on several factors, such as your location, the clinic, and your cat’s age and size.
-The costs associated with a neutering procedure generally include the following.
+In general, you can expect it to cost between $160 and $220, but you may be able to get the procedure done for free or get it covered by insurance.

 Veterinarian fees